beliveau-lab/lightsheet-analysis-pipeline/README.md

 #TODO: add custom transform matrix as an option

 -   `reorient_sample`:
     - `enabled` : Whether to reorient the sample in SHIFT-Y view.
+Values are True or False.

 Next, we need to specify the BigStitcher-Spark installation directory: